-Contraindications.
-Allergy to murine proteins.
-RTX should not be administered in patients with suspected active infection.
-The administration of live virus vaccines is not recommended.
+Contraindications.- Allergy to the active ingredient or excipient.
+RTX should not be administered in patients with suspected active infection, severe heart failure (NYHA class IV) or severe uncontrolled heart disease.
+Administration of live vaccines is not recommended.

 Rituximab is a chimeric antiCD20 monoclonal antibody which acts by depleting the B lymphocytes that express CD20 on their surface.
 RTX (in different treatment modalities, either alone or associated with steroid use) has proven clinical efficacy compared with placebo in patients with insufficient response to MTX or in those with insufficient response to anti-TNF.
 The currently recommended dose of RTX is generally 2 infusions of 1 g, administered 2 weeks apart, if there are no contraindications, preceded by 100 mg of IV methylprednisolone.
 RTX can be used alone, or preferably in combination with MTX; it is not currently recommended in combination with CTX in RA patients.
-RTX is not currently recommended in combination with the anti-TNFs.
-RTX has been approved by the European Medicines Agency for use in patients with active RA who have an insufficient response to at least one anti-TNF.
+RTX is not currently recommended in patients with active RA who have an insufficient response to at least one anti-TNF.
 There are no data from controlled studies on the efficacy and safety of re-treatment with RTX in RA patients.

-VI.1.16.
+VI.1.15.
 Adverse effects of rituximab

-To date, most of the adverse effects attributed to RTX are known from clinical trials, due to its recent approval for use in RA, and there are no post-marketing safety data on its use in this disease (Cohen, 2006; Emery, 2006; Higashida, 2005).
+Infusion reactions during administration of RTX are the most common adverse event, especially with the first infusion (Cohen, 2006; Emery, 2006; Higashida, 2005).
 However, its safety profile is better established given the extensive experience with RTX in non-Hodgkin's lymphoma (Rastetter, 2004; Edwards, 2004; Hainsworth, 2003).